Which Woodworking Hand Tools Do You Need to Get Started?

 13. Buy Two Pairs of Dividers (Compass)

-Dividers (or compass) are also used for taking and repeating a measurement over and over again on a work piece.
-“Joiners” (or traditional woodworkers who build furniture) rarely take measurements with a tape measure when doing fine joinery work, but rather take a measurement with dividers then transfer that arbitrary (yet accurate) measurement to another work piece.
+Dividers (or compass) are used for taking and repeating a measurement over and over again on a work piece.
+Traditional woodworkers rarely take measurements with a tape measure when doing fine joinery work, but rather take a measurement with dividers then transfer that arbitrary (yet accurate) measurement to another work piece.
 This removes a degree of inaccuracy.

 Like dividers, marking gauges are used for transferring a measurement and repeating it over and over again.
 A locking mechanism keeps the gauge from slipping and loosing that measurement.
 You cannot build furniture without at least one good sturdy marking gauge.

 The wheel-style gauge that I recommend in my buying guide will allow you to not only mark one measurement, but two measurements at once, thus eliminating the need to purchase a separate mortise gauge.
 It’s nice to save money.
 But beware of the cheap marking gauges that I mention in my buying guide.
 They will be useless and a waste of your money.